Nathan Kiehn is a blogger at Keenlinks, a contributor at Geeks Under Grace, and the author of "The Gray Guard" ebook trilogy on Amazon.

 These are the ladies and gentlemen who can praise while also wailing on a guitar, who call for inward change while also going hoarse, and can pump fans and get mosh pits going while also challenging the darker powers of the world.

 So I'm going to cover some of those bands, ten bands that I think do this excellently and provide some stellar music and great messages.
-I will note that, as I said, there are a lot of genres out there and not everyone appreciates this brand of music.
-Which is totally fine.
-This is just the stuff I like and, heck, maybe I'll even win some of the non-fans to my side by time they're done reading this.
+I will note that, as I said, there are a lot of genres out there, and not everyone appreciates this brand of music, which is totally fine.
+This is just the stuff I like, and, heck, maybe I'll even win some of the non-fans to my side by the time they're done reading this.

 Let's get rocking.

 The Top 10 Christian Rock Bands

 - Ashes Remain

 - Fit for a King